juxor/afaq/markdown/secI2.md

 > _"All of the workers' and peasants' movements which have taken place . . .
-have been movements within the limits of the capitalist regime, and have been more of less tinged with anarchism.
+have been movements within the limits of the capitalist regime, and have been more or less tinged with anarchism.
 This is perfectly natural and understandable.
 The working class do not act within a world of wishes, but in the real world where they are daily subjected to the physical and psychological blows of hostile forces . . . the workers continually feel the